MattLangers/Examples/README.md

 * Github pipelines for Continuous integration

 ## Honest appraisal
 * Specification pattern: I am a bit unhappy with the amount of if statements in the [database search orchestration layer](/blob/main/Database/Search/DatabaseSearchOrchestrator.cs).
-Overall I think its the best approach, but its good enough for a first pass, and I will hopeully improve this in the future
+Overall I think its the best approach, and good enough for a first pass, and I will hopeully improve this in the future, and write tests to cover this.
-* Unit-testing coverage should be better
+* Overll the unit-test coverage should be better

 ## Instructions